 Second, Sundquist argues that China will offer bailouts that compete with the IMF when the borrowing country can provide some alternative form of compensation.
 The IMF is limited by its inability to accept repayment in any form other than hard currency, whereas the Chinese government has broader interests.
 Practically speaking, this can take the form of repayment in-kind with natural resource exports, or geopolitical favors.
 Thus, some states, but not all, are endowed with the ability to attract a Chinese bailout.

 Sundquist supports this argument with multiple types of evidence.
 The core analysis makes use of the fact that swings in Chinese lending are driven by factors internal to China to derive an estimate of the effect of these loans on the probability that a country begins a new IMF program.
-He finds that a one percent of GDP loan from China decreases the absolute probability of a borrower turning to the IMF by six percentage points, which is both statistically and substantively significant.
+He finds that a one percent of GDP loan from China decreases the absolute probability of a borrower turning to the IMF by 6 percentage points, which is both statistically and substantively significant.
 Drawing on macroeconomic indicators of borrowers, Sundquist also shows that China and the IMF have different lending profiles, albeit with significant overlap, and that countries receiving Chinese loans tend to be on worse economic trajectories than their peers.
 Several case studies ground-truth the statistical analysis, finding that natural resources and diplomatic considerations explain much of China’s bailout behavior.

 Overall, China appears to operate as a real, but limited, alternative to the IMF.
 The effects of its emergency lending are substantial in certain countries desperate to avoid another IMF program, but probably not enough to pressure the Fund to reform.
 In fact, China’s behavior merely follows in the footsteps of the United States and France, who have offered similar assistance to favored governments.
 Overall, China’s approach to bailouts represents continuity rather than a break from the West: concerns about repayment generally dominate, but can be waived in pursuit of geopolitical gain.

-James Sundquist is a Global China Initiative Fellow at the Global Development Policy Center and a doctoral candidate in political science at Yale University.
+James Sundquist is a Global China Initiative Fellow at the Boston University Global Development Policy Center and a doctoral candidate in political science at Yale University.
 His dissertation research explains variation in narratives of China’s rise, while a second body of research centers on China’s loans to foreign governments.Read the Working Paper